 Domestic Life

-Schuyler had married into the uber-wealthy and powerful Van Rensselaer family when he took the hand of Catherine Van Rensselaer on 7 September 1755 at Albany.
-They would have a large brood of 15 – eight who lived to adulthood.
-His second child, Elizabeth, would later marry young Continental Army officer Alexander Hamilton.
-She would gain modern fame through the musical Hamilton.
-Still, during her life, she used his legacy and family connections to engage in philanthropic projects, not the least being the first orphanage in New York City.
+Schuyler married into the highly wealthy and influential Van Rensselaer family when he took Catherine Van Rensselaer's hand on September 7, 1755, in Albany.
+They had a large family of 15 children, eight of whom survived to adulthood.
+His second child, Elizabeth, later married young Continental Army officer Alexander Hamilton.
+She gained modern fame through the musical Hamilton.
+During her life, she used his legacy and family connections to participate in philanthropic efforts, including establishing the first orphanage in New York City.

 The Hamiltons